Robust Inference for Convex Pairwise Difference Estimators: Abstract

 \section{Abstract}

 This paper develops distribution theory and bootstrap-based inference methods for a broad class of convex pairwise difference estimators.
-These estimators minimize a kernel-weighted convex-in-parameter function over observation pairs that are similar in terms of certain covariates, where the similarity is governed by a localization (bandwidth) parameter.
+These estimators minimize a kernel-weighted convex-in-parameter function over observation pairs with similar covariates, where the similarity is governed by a localization (bandwidth) parameter.
 While classical results establish asymptotic normality under restrictive bandwidth conditions, we show that valid Gaussian and bootstrap-based inference remains possible under substantially weaker assumptions.
-First, we extend the theory of small bandwidth asymptotics to convex pairwise estimation settings, deriving robust Gaussian approximations even when a smaller than standard bandwidth is used.
+First, we extend the theory of small bandwidth asymptotics to convex pairwise difference estimation settings, deriving robust Gaussian approximations even when a smaller than standard bandwidth is used.
 Second, we employ a debiasing procedure based on generalized jackknifing to enable inference with larger bandwidths, while preserving convexity of the objective function.
 Third, we construct a novel bootstrap method that adjusts for bandwidth-induced variance distortions, yielding valid inference across a wide range of bandwidth choices.
-Our proposed inference method enjoys demonstrable more robustness, while retaining the practical appeal of convex pairwise difference estimators.
+Our proposed inference method enjoys demonstrably greater robustness, while retaining the practical appeal of convex pairwise difference estimators.

 \textit{Keywords:} small bandwidth asymptotics, generalized jackknife, bootstrap, U-process, pairwise comparisons, robust distribution theory.